 4. Liking: The Friendly Thief

-There are numerous other ways to be likable and one of them is compliments.
+There are numerous other ways to be likable, and one of them is compliments.
 People like compliments and those who share compliments are more likable than those who don’t.
 One of the reasons why my Upwork proposal template works can be, it starts with a compliment and a thank note.

 5. Authority: Directed Defence

-The author shares many examples but one of them about doctors is worth sharing here.
+The author shares many examples, but one of them about doctors is worth sharing here.

 6. Scarcity: The Rule of the Few

-This is one book that I have already read it twice.
+It is one book that I have already read it twice.
 A must-read book for everyone especially for freelancers and bloggers.

-Bloggers reciprocate with a lot of valuable content, be likable by its readers and build an authority aura with social proof etc.
+Bloggers reciprocate with a lot of valuable content, be likable by its readers and build an authority aura with social proof, etc.

 Further Reading …